bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 encourage the network to take a turn as errors are less heavily penalized than with `mean_squared_error`.

-### Appropriate training data
+### Creation of appropriate training data & training process

+To capture good driving behavior, I started with the test data (`data`) and then added my behavior in the corners where it was necessary.
-I have started with the central images of the supplied test data (`data`).
-This got me until the dirt corner where the model preferred the offroad path.
+The test data got me until the dirt corner where the model preferred the offroad path.
 Thus I added some samples around this corner (`dirtcorner`).
 This threw it off-balance though, so I added some more content with `more` and `dirt_extra`.

+To add recovery scenarios without recording to many of my likely flawed behavior, I added the side camera images with a correction factor of `0.10`.
+The factor was found experimentally by checking the driving behavior.

+After initial collection process, I had ~30.000 number of data points.
+The preprocessing has been done in the first layer of the model as described above.
+I randomly shuffled the data set and put 20% of the data into a validation set.

 ### Solution Design Approach

-I was fairly confident in the NVIDIA architecture as it is a very simple set of layers that was already tested on real streets.
+I was fairly confident in the NVIDIA architecture as it is a simple set of layers that was already tested on real streets.

 To monitor overfitting, I chose a validation split of 0.2.
 This showed